kouissar/kouissar/README.md

 - 👀 I’m interested in coding and music
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on everything
-- 📫 How to reach me ...coming soon...
+- 📫 How to reach me: Find me on Linkedin @ Rafik Kouissar

 <!---
 kouissar/kouissar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.